Domhoff859/transcg-container/README.md

-Certainly!
-Here's a more stylized version of the Readme for the transcg-container repository:

 # TransCG Container

 Welcome to the TransCG Container repository!
 This repository contains a Docker container for the TransCG tool, a program for creating transliterated corpora from parallel text developed by the University of Arizona's Computational Linguistics and Language Acquisition Lab.